Wonderwall Music: Bombay, January 1968

-Harrison recorded the rest of the Indian selections between 9 and 13 January at HMV Studios in Bombay.
+Harrison recorded the rest of the Indian selections between 9 and 13 January at His Master's Voice in Bombay.
 In contrast to the multitrack recording carried out at Abbey Road, the music was captured on a two-track tape machine, which replaced the studio's usual mono equipment.
 Harrison recalled that EMI India's managing director, Bhaskar Menon, personally delivered this machine, a STEEDS stereo recorder, by train from Calcutta.
 The Bombay studio's soundproofing was similarly inadequate, resulting in traffic noise from the street below appearing on pieces such as "In the Park".

-On 10 January, Reuters and BBC News filmed Harrison working with three of the Indian musicians at HMV.
+On 10 January, Reuters and BBC News filmed Harrison working with three of the Indian musicians at His Master's Voice.
 A brief portion of this footage was broadcast in Britain on 11 January.
 In Menon's recollection, following each day's recording session, Harrison returned to his rooms at the Taj Mahal Hotel and studiously documented his observations on the sounds and nuances of the various Indian instruments.
 Menon described the process as "a kind of immersion for him into the folk music of India".

 According to author Alan Clayson, the Indian players were "fascinated" to be following Western rules of harmony for the first time.
-The musicians were recruited by Shambhu Das, who ran Shankar's Kinnara School of Music in Bombay, and Vijay Dubey, the head of A&R for HMV Records in India.
+The musicians were recruited by Shambhu Das, who ran Shankar's Kinnara School of Music in Bombay, and Vijay Dubey, the head of A&R for His Master's Voice in India.
 The shehnai players were Sharad Kumar and Hanuman Jadev, while the tar shehnaist was Vinayak Vora.
 Shambhu Das and Indranil Bhattacharya were the sitarists, and Chandrashekhar Naringrekar played surbahar (a low-register version of the sitar).
 The tablist was Shankar Ghosh, although the original album credits listed him on sitar.

 Rijram Desad, a multi-instrumentalist whose past work included film scores and ballets with vocalists such as Lata Mangeshkar, played Indian harmonium and tabla tarang.
 Shivkumar Sharma contributed on santoor, and the bansuri (bamboo flute) was played by S.R.
 Kenkare.
 Hariprasad Chaurasia also contributed on bansuri, but only after the soundtrack pieces had been completed, and the efficient progress of the sessions allowed Harrison to record some other compositions.